 Secondary brain injuries can occur minutes, days, or even weeks after the initial trauma and are caused by internal bleeding, swelling, and pressure on the brain.
 This increased pressure can lead to decreased blood flow, impingement upon critical nerve tissue, tissue damage or death.

-These types of injuries are often categorized as silent killers because individuals who have suffered TBI may not even realize they are undergoing secondary trauma.
-Many people don't notice any symptoms or if they do the symptoms they report or limited to:
+These types of injuries are often categorised as silent killers because individuals who have suffered TBI may not even realise they are undergoing secondary trauma.
+Many people don’t notice any symptoms or if they do the symptoms they report or limited to:

 When a motorcycle accident victim is admitted to the ER, doctors will assess the injured individual using a variety of tests to determine the likelihood of Traumatic Brain Injury.
 The first is a multi-stage test that involves a physical exam combined with cognitive testing.

 One of the first steps is using the Glasgow Coma Score (GCS).
 This 15-point scale grades a patient’s level of consciousness through observation of muscle, eye, and cognitive response.
 Each individual assessment is given a score and the total is used to determine the level of potential injury.

 (A score of 13-15 is considered mild, a score of 9-12 is considered moderate, a score of 8 or below is considered severe.)

 If doctors suspect that an individual is suffering from TBI, they will initially stabilize life-threatening injuries to the body then order medical imaging on the brain.